Abandoned & Little-Known Airfields:

 bringing the base to its ultimate complement of 5 hangars.

-The earliest photo which has been located of Walker AAF was a circa 1944 aerial view looking north along the ramp (courtesy of Keith Goetz),
+A circa 1944 aerial view looking north along the Walker ramp (courtesy of Keith Goetz)

-showing large numbers of B-29s & 5 large hangars.
+showed large numbers of B-29s & 5 large hangars.

 A circa 1944 aerial view looking southwest along the Walker AAF ramp (courtesy of Keith Goetz),